 18.104.22.168.
 The responsibility to respond in a timely manner to University requests for information, to promptly schedule meetings when requested, and to arrive on time for scheduled meetings.

 22.214.171.124.
-The responsibility to provide the decision-maker with pertinent information that the Respondent would like considered in the review of the alleged violation.
+The responsibility to provide the decision-maker with pertinent information that the Complainant would like considered in the review of the alleged violation.

 126.96.36.199.
 The responsibility to participate in the conduct process in a manner that is civil and respectful.

 4.3.
 If the Respondent and/or Complainant believes that a committee member or hearing official has a conflict with, bias about or an interest in a case that may unduly influence the decision making either positively or negatively, the Respondent and/or Complainant may request a different committee or official.

 4.4.
 Students have the responsibility to update personal contact information on their One-Stop account as soon as it changes and to consistently monitor their ECU e-mail account and telephone answering equipment, as the University frequently communicates through these modes.
 U.S. Post letters will be sent to the local address provided by the student in the One- Stop system or to the permanent address if attempted contact with the student through other means is unsuccessful.